xsscx/srd/dmg/README.md

 - Universal cryptex for iPhone 11 and iPhone 12 SRD Models
 - Tested on the iPhone 11 for all IPSW from the iOS 14.3 floor for the iPhone 11 up to the latest iOS 15.4 Beta
 - Tested on the iPhone 12 for all IPSW from the iOS 15.2 floor for the iPhone 12 up to the latest iOS 15.4 Beta
 - Tested on macOS 11.6.x using SRT 20C80, macOS 12.x using 21C39 and Cryptex Manager from X86_64 and M1 T8101 Platforms
+- BETA ASAN DMG contains entitlements that __successfully__ install to the iPhone 11, iPhone 12 testing in progress

 SRD Cryptex Log Collector
 ---